Kendo UI Docs

 </script>

-The mobile ListView will automatically style items with a single link element inside, adding a details indicator.
+The mobile ListView automatically styles items with a single link element inside, adding a details indicator.

 <ul data-role="listview">